LoialOtter/MiniOSC/README.md

 ## Send method

 The send method uses va_args (printf-like) which is parsed using the typestring.
 This means that it's very easy and quite efficient to send messages and requires no structures to be built.

+## Receive

+The library is meant to be lightweight so the message is not copied at all until you need to parse the values from it.

+Within the callback from onMessage, you can call "OSC.parseData" on the message to have it allocate and parse the data out.
+Note that the typestring is still available without calling that.
+After calling parseData, you'll need to call freeData to free the allocated memory.

 ---